openharmony/docs/en/application-dev/reference/apis/js-apis-data-unifiedDataChannel.md

 ## Audio

-Represents video data.
-It is a child class of [File](#file) and is used to describe a video file.
+Represents audio data.
+It is a child class of [File](#file) and is used to describe an audio file.

 **System capability**: SystemCapability.DistributedDataManager.UDMF.Core